 Clear Bags Required as of November 1, 2017

-As of November 1, 2017, all non-residential organizations and agencies in Banff will be required to use clear bags to dispose of garbage.
+As of November 2017, all non-residential organizations and agencies in Banff are required to use clear bags to dispose of garbage.
 Waste will no longer be accepted in black, coloured or opaque bags.
 Clear bags will allow you to identify materials such as food, recyclable containers, paper and cardboard inadvertently placed in the garbage.
 Once these materials are identified they then can be diverted from the garbage bin and reduce your costs.